Current members

 Chrisitan Stephens

-Christian is a third year from Tallahassee pursuing his B.S. in both Environmental Science and Economics.
-His research focus is on cultivating a feasible economic plan for an absorption/desorption system based on energy consumption and costs.
-Email: stephensc1@ufl.edu
+Christian is a third-year student from Tallahassee pursuing his B.S. in Environmental Science and Economics.
+His research focuses on cultivating a feasible economic plan for an absorption/desorption system based on energy consumption and costs.

 stephensc1@ufl.edu